g-kanoufi/yo-genesis/README.md

 - Template for serving better favicons to iOS and modern browsers
 - Enqueue custom stylesheets
 - Supports an IE-only stylesheet
-- Support the IE6 Universal Stylesheet
 - Supports enqueuing Google Fonts (template, disabled by default)
 - Enqueue jQuery from Google's CDN
-- Enqueue custom scripts
+- Enqueue custom amin script with plugins build-in with gulp
 - Specify custom favicon location (template, disabled by default)
 - Add a 'no-js' class to `<body>`